onqtam/headjack/docs/why/7_REPUTATION.md

 > "Voters have punished incumbents for droughts and shark attacks and rewarded them for recent sports victories.
 Caplan dismisses retrospective voting, quoting a pair of scholars who call it “no more rational than killing the pharaoh when the Nile does not flood.”" - [The Case Against Democracy](https://www.newyorker.com/magazine/2016/11/07/the-case-against-democracy#:~:text=voters%20have%20punished%20incumbents%20for%20droughts%20and%20shark%20attacks%20and%20rewarded%20them%20for%20recent%20sports%20victories.%20Caplan%20dismisses%20retrospective%20voting%2C%20quoting%20a%20pair%20of%20scholars%20who%20call%20it%20%E2%80%9Cno%20more%20rational%20than%20killing%20the%20pharaoh%20when%20the%20Nile%20does%20not%20flood.%E2%80%9D)

+> "Many scholars argue that retrospective votingis a powerful information shortcut that offsets widespread voter ignorance.
+Even deeply ignorant voters, it is claimed, can effectively punish incumbents for bad performance and reward them if things go well.
+But if voters’ understanding of which officials are responsible for which outcomes is systematically biased, retrospective voting becomes an independent source of political failure rather than a cure for it.
+We design and administer a new survey of the general public and political experts to test for such biases.
+Our analysis reveals frequent, large, robust biases in voter attributions of responsibility for a variety of political actors and outcomes with a tendency for the public to overestimate influence, although important examples of underestimation also exist." - [Systematically Biased Beliefs about Political Influence: Evidence from the Perceptions of Political Influence on Policy Outcomes Survey](https://econfaculty.gmu.edu/bcaplan/politicalinfluence.pdf)

 > "The reward for being a good problem solver is to be heaped with more and more difficult problems to solve." - [R. Buckminster Fuller](https://www.azquotes.com/quote/943600)